hyperledger-archives/grid-rfcs/text/0000-location.md

 requirements of the GS1 Location Property Schema.

     message Location {
-        enum LocationType {
+        enum LocationNamespace {
             UNSET_NAMESPACE = 0;
             GS1 = 1;
         }

-        // What type of location is this (GS1) LocationType location_type = 1;
+        // What type of location is this (GS1) LocationNamespace location_namespace = 1;

-        // location_id is the GLN for GS1-type locations
+        // location_id is the GLN for GS1-namespace locations
         string location_id = 2;

         // Who owns this location (pike organization id)